actualbudget/docs/docs/experimental/goal-templates.md

 # ADD Picture here

 * **Apply templates to a single category group**: Use the option shown below from the category group drop down to apply all templates to categories in a specific group.
+It will apply to the month furthest to the left in your budget view if viewing multiple months.
 This will overwrite any existing budgets in the categories in the group.

 # ADD Picture here